 If you want the peace of mind of knowing for sure that your child is in safe hands at daycare, you can choose to run your own background check to ensure there is nothing in the staff’s background you need to worry about.

-In this article, we have explained how to do this and also recommended the top three background checking sites to use.
+In this article, we have explained how to do this and also recommended the top two background checking sites to use.

 Have you got children in daycare?
 Have you worried about their safety or any of the staff and decided to run a background check yourself?
 Did that check reveal anything you weren’t expecting?
 Did it reassure you or confirm your worst fears?
 Which background checking site did you use?